cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/yaml.rst

 To use the cloud you have to first create an account with HP, which will charge you real money for using their cloud.
-Make sure you understand what costs will be charged before you request thausends of virtual machines.
-Naturally this is avalid for any other commercial cloud also.
-The console for the HP cloud is avaliable at:
+Make sure you understand what costs will be charged before you request thousands of virtual machines.
+Naturally this is valid for any other commercial cloud also.
+The console for the HP cloud is available at:

 * http://www.hpcloud.com/console